Trouble Code P0161: O2 Sensor Heater Circuit Malfunction

 • A faulty heated oxygen sensor

-• An open rear heater circuit
+• An open or short rear heater circuit

 • An improper HO2S heater circuit ground